-Top 15 Best Men’s Watches Under $100
+Top 20 Best Men’s Watches Under $100

 Find more Stuhrling Original Ascot 42 information and reviews here.

 Calling Marty McFly!
 Or, actually, Doc.
 (If you watched the video in the introduction, you’ll know what we mean.)
 Yes, this digital Casio reps a sort of OG appeal, given the calculator function.
+It’s actually from Casio’s Men’s Vintage Collection.
 When you’re not balancing your checkbook (you do that?), you can make use of the stopwatch function.
-It’s a Casio, so it’s from a very solid manufacturer.
-A fun piece at a great price and it’s got a stainless steel band and that extremely reputable Japanese quartz movement.
+It’s a Casio, so it’s from a legendary and very solid manufacturer.
+A fun piece at a great price and it’s got a stainless steel band.
+And, of course, it features that extremely reputable Japanese quartz movement.
+In a nutshell, this is cool cuz it’s old school.
+Retro always works.
+Another option that takes the geek factor even further is the Casio General Data Bank watch, which has all the calculator functions and a 25-page data bank, dual time, stopwatch, four multi-function alarms, auto calendar, hourly time signal, dual time — need we say more?
+Okay, one more thing: it’s just $34.95.
+At that price, it almost is irrelevant if you like the watch.
+It’s another cool old school men’s watch under $100.
+Way under.

 Pros:

-Note: UPDATE — This post was updated on March 29, 2018.
-We’ve expanded the list from the original 15 to 20.
-We removed a few items (either unavailable, or priced over $100, or we discovered a better item) and replaced with different watches.
-We also updated all prices and added additional information.
-And an important point to make: the list isn’t in order of preference or ranking.
-They’re just numbered to keep it simple.